cysouw/diathesis/text/c13_zumInfinitive.md

 - Viele Junge denken ans Auswandern.^[~~DWDS~~: Die Zeit, 04.03.2013, Nr.
 10.]
 :::

 Another candidate for grammaticalisation is the verb *bringen*.
 The verb *bringen* without *zu* means 'to bring' [@next a] and has a rather different meaning from *bringen zu* 'to provoke, to cause' with a governed preposition *zu* [@next b].
-This might be a first step in a development towards a new *Präpositions­In­fi­ni­tiv* construction.
+This might be a first step in a development towards a new *Präpositions­in­fi­ni­tiv* construction.
 However, currently there is simply a bifurcation between a verb *bringen* and a verb *bringen zu*.
 Crucially, *bringen zu* allows for modification of the infinitive [@next c].
-However, a completely grammaticalised *Präpositions­In­fi­ni­tiv* is arguably not far off for this construction.
+However, a completely grammaticalised *Präpositions­in­fi­ni­tiv* is arguably not far off for this construction.

 ::: ex
 - Sie bringt mich nach Hause.